sinclairzx81/typebox/readme.md

 ### Contribute

-TypeBox is open to community contribution, however please ensure you submit an open issue before submitting your pull request.
-The TypeBox project does preference open community discussion prior to accepting new features.
+TypeBox is open to community contribution.
+Please ensure you submit an open issue before submitting your pull request.
+The TypeBox project preferences open community discussion prior to accepting new features.